 The JollyPop pacifier is made of medical-grade silicone specifically designed for babies from zero to three months.
-Its naturally shaped nipple promotes healthy tooth and gum development while causing no discomfort for breastfeeding babies.
-This pacifier is safe and comfortable for babies because of its single-piece construction and curved design.
-It attaches easily to pacifier clips.
+The naturally shaped pacifier nipple promotes healthy tooth and gum development while causing no discomfort for breastfeeding babies.
+This small pacifier has been tested for safety and is comfortable for babies because of its single-piece construction and curved design.

 - Might be easy for babies to remove it

 The Ryan and Rose preemie kit is designed for premature babies and newborns for an easy transition.
-The kit contains two pacifiers, one for babies under 35 weeks with a small nipple and one for infants over 35 weeks.
-The notched top makes it easy for the babies to breathe and, the lightweight beaded design and small shield make it easy for preemie babies to use it.
+The mommy-approved kit contains two pacifiers in different newborn sizes: one tiny pacifier for babies under 35 weeks with a small nipple and one for infants over 35 weeks.
+The notched top makes it easy for the babies to breathe, and the lightweight beaded design and small, slim, circular shield make it easy for preemie babies to use it.

 - Made of medical-grade silicone